techid021/CleanArch/README.md

 # Clean Architecture Sample
-This is a simple example of clean architecture for .Net programmers
+This is a simple example of clean architecture for .Net programmers.